wond4w/wond4w/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

 Greetings.
 I find myself a being belonging to the esteemed species Homo sapiens.
-I extend an exclusive proposition: a mere 20mBTC per hour for uninterrupted calls with the individual of your choosing.
+I extend an exclusive proposition: negociable price with mBTC/hour for uninterrupted calls with the individual of your choosing.
 You can contact me on KeyBase at wond4w